WebberZone/knowledgebase/README.md

 Check out the [FAQ on the plugin page](http://wordpress.org/plugins/knowledgebase/faq/) and the [Knowledge Base](https://webberzone.com/support/section/knowledgebase/).

-If your question isn't listed there, please create a new post at the [WordPress.org support forum](http://wordpress.org/support/plugin/knowledgebase).
-It is the fastest way to get support as I monitor the forums regularly.
+If your question is not listed below, please create a new post at the [WordPress.org support forum](http://wordpress.org/support/plugin/knowledgebase).
+It is the fastest way to get support, as I monitor the forums regularly.
 I also provide [premium *paid* support via email](https://webberzone.com/support/).

 ### 404 errors on the knowledge base

-This is usually because of outdated permalinks.
-To flush the existing permalinks rules simply visit Settings &raquo; Permalinks in your WordPress admin area.
+This is usually due to outdated permalinks.
+To flush the existing permalink rules, visit Settings > Permalinks in your WordPress admin area.

 ### Shortcodes

-Refer to [this Knowledge Base article](https://webberzone.com/support/knowledgebase/knowledge-base-shortcodes/) to details of all the shortcodes included in the plugin.
+For details on all the shortcodes included in the plugin, refer to [this Knowledge Base article](https://webberzone.com/support/knowledgebase/knowledge-base-shortcodes/).

-### Using your own templates for archives and search
+### Using your templates for archives and search

-WebberZone Knowledge Base comes inbuilt with a set of custom templates to display archives of the articles, category archives as well as search results.
-You can easily override any of these templates by creating your own template in your theme's folder or in `wp-content/knowledgebase/templates`
+WebberZone Knowledge Base comes built with custom templates to display archives of the articles, category archives, and search results.
+You can easily override any of these templates by creating your template in your theme's folder or in `wp-content/knowledgebase/templates`

 1. Article view: single-wz_knowledgebase.php or single-wz_knowledgebase.html
 2. Articles archive: archive-wz_knowledgebase.php or archive-wz_knowledgebase.html